shohel677/Keyword-driven-selenium-docker-jenkins-browserstack-framework/README.md

 ### Key Features:

-1. Modular Architecture: The framework follows a modular architecture, leveraging the Page Object Model (POM) design pattern for improved code maintainability and readability.
+1. Page object model: The Page Object Model (POM) design pattern for improved code maintainability and readability.
 2. TestNG Integration: TestNG is used as the testing framework, providing features such as annotations for test execution control, parallel execution support, and reporting capabilities.
 3. Cross-Browser Testing with BrowserStack: Integration with BrowserStack allows for automated testing across various browsers and devices, ensuring broad compatibility and coverage.
 4. Docker Support: The framework is Dockerized, enabling easy setup and execution of tests in Docker containers.
 This facilitates consistent testing environments and scalability.